 Materials used to clean the end-faces must be pristine, otherwise you could be adding contamination.
 It may be intuitive to wipe the end-face on your gown or a cloth, but under a typical fiber optic inspection scope, those items carry a large variety of contaminants that could soil the connector.
 Even touching the termini with your finger causes it to be significantly dirties with skin oil.
 To avoid further contamination, make sure to use products that have been specifically manufactured for cleaning fiber optics.
 Always wash your hands prior to using cleaning materials to minimize the transfer of skin oil onto the connector surfaces.

 There are two primary tools available to clean fiber optic termini: a specialty wipe for male connectors and a swab for female connectors.
-Particulates, oils and salts are the three basic types of contaminants found on the end-faces, all of which require their own cleaning methods.
+Particulates, oils and salts are the three basic types of contaminants on the end-faces.
+All of which require their own cleaning methods.

-Particulates are solids that are held on the end-face by a static attraction.
-The best way to clean this type of contaminant is by dissipating the static charge that both attracts and holds them in place, which is usually done with a specialty cleaning fluid.
-Cleaning fluids are also used to dissolve oils found on the end-faces.
+Particulates are solids that adhere to the end-face by a static attraction.
+The best way to clean this type of contaminant is by dissipating the static charge that both attracts and holds them in place.
+This is usually completed using a specialty cleaning fluid.
+Cleaning fluids also dissolve oils found on the end-faces.
 Salts, on the other hand, are typically not fully removed by cleaning fluids alone.
 While cleaning fluids may quickly rinse away the oils, they tend to leave salt remains behind in the form of a white residue that can be very difficult to remove.
-Adding mechanical action form a wipe or a swab is usually combined with the cleaning fluid to fully eliminate any oil or salt on the termini end-face.
+Adding mechanical action with a wipe or a swab to the cleaning fluid helps eliminate any oil or salt on the termini end-face.

 The Bottom Line